brightcove/liverepl/notes.md

         - Passes "L" for classloader ID (to list classloaders) if none specified
     - (loadAgent waits for agent to complete)
-    - Start client.Console (needed for listing classloaders not just REPL)
+    - Run and block on client.Console (needed for listing classloaders not just REPL) until it closes.
+    - Adds shutdown hook to detach from target VM
 - client.Console
     - Starts two threads:
-        - ConsoleHandler reads keyboard input and writes to target JVM's socket
+        - console-handler reads keyboard input and writes to target JVM's socket
-        - SocketHandler reads responses from target JVM and writes to stdout
+        - socket-handler reads responses from target JVM and writes to stdout
+    - Waits for socket-handler to close
-    - Waits for socket to close
+    - Waits for console-handler to close
+    - When either handler thread dies it interrupts the main thread;
+      when the main thread leaves the try/catch it closes the socket, which will kill each handler thread.
 - target JVM
     - Loads agent jar
     - calls Agent-Class (agent.Agent) agentmain method